 Watching a video in advance of the lesson is a great way to teach and learn because:

 Our revision platform is great as a course companion.
 Teachers can unlock topics as they are taught allowing students access to an increasing amount of content as the course progresses.
-Spending 10 minutes on the quiz mode at the beginning of every lessson vastly increases knowledge retention.
+Spending 7 minutes on Quiz mode at the beginning of every lessson vastly increases knowledge retention.

 Students have an empty workbook for each topic that we call a structured learning record (SLR).
-There are two versions of our workbooks.
-A scaffolded A4 and unscaffolded A3 versions.
+There are two versions: scaffolded A4 and unscaffolded A3.
 Each page of the A4 learning record is titled with a key question.
-These are matched to the theory content of the specification and any clarification documents.
+These are matched to the content of the specification and clarification documents.
+Use the A4 version to set the key questions for the lesson.
 Key questions challenge students and help them to see the bigger picture too.

-Once answered, these activities provide students with what we call “assets” to use later when they complete their SLR.
+Once answered, these activities provide students with what we call “assets” to use later when they complete their d.

-Whilst students are working, you can spend time with individuals checking their understanding, asking them questions to support and stretch.
+While students are working, the teacher can spend time with individuals checking their understanding and asking them questions to support and challenge.

 There are hundreds of activities included in a Craig’n’Dave membership, most in PowerPoint format for easy presenting and editing.
 Model answers are included too!

 Once students have spent some time on the individual activities you may choose to stop the class and work through some of the answers with them so that they don’t record incorrect information in the next stage of the lesson.
-This is also a good opportunity for whole class Q&A. You could also choose to recap some of the knowledge to ensure a sound understanding.
+This is also a good opportunity for whole class Q&A. You could also choose to recap some of the knowledge at this point to ensure students have a sound understanding.

-We suggest students complete their SLR at their own pace, only starting it in the lesson and completing it during private study periods.
+We suggest students complete their SLR as a topic progresses, only starting it in the lesson and adding to it during private study periods.

 A good SLR would capture all the required knowledge and understanding succinctly, creating what is known as a knowledge organiser.
-Encourage students to use short sentences, bullet points and annotations to make revision easier.
+Encourage students to use short sentences, bullet points and annotations instead of large blocks of text to make revision easier.

-Many lessons should include some time for programming.
-A Craig’n’Dave membership includes lots of tasks and challenges for students to self-select and attempt.
-At A level we encourage students to have another go at the same programming tasks and problems they tackled at GCSE in a different programming language.
-Due to the way the programming problems were differentiated at GCSE there will be plenty of new problems for students to tackle that they haven’t attempted before using the same resources.
+At A level we suggest students have another go at TIME 2 CODE, tackling the programs they did not attempt at GCSE, or in a different programming language.
+Due to the way the programming problems were differentiated at GCSE there will be plenty of new programs for students to tackle that they haven’t attempted before, using the same resources.

-We teach console programming in the Autumn term of Year 12.
+Typically we teach console programming in the Autumn term of Year 12.
 In the Spring term our students undertake the Defold tutorials.
-In the summer term they experiment with their own game/program ideas and write the analysis for their programming project coursework.
+In the summer term they experiment with their own game/program ideas in preparation for coursework.
 In year 13 all programming time is spent working on their project and writing it up.